Kuwait Sets Precedent with Filmed Destruction of Counterfeit Character Stationery

 Outcome

-On 17 September 2025, a seizure report was issued, and Kuwait Customs conducted a filmed destruction – an unprecedented enforcement action in this category within Kuwait.
+On 17 September 2025, a seizure report was issued, and Kuwait Customs conducted a filmed destruction – a first-of-its-kind precedent for this category in Kuwait.
 The video material has been circulated among enforcement agents and will serve as a benchmark for future actions.

 Destruction inventory (as reported by Kuwait Customs)